ghgemmer/Halloween/README.md

 ## IMUs and Synchronized User Movements

-To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the prop servos are synchronized to the movements of the user thru the application using the yaw, pitch, and roll outputs of the IMU sensors to get arm, forearm, head, and mouth orientation.
+To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) orientation sensors are attached to the user and the prop servos are synchronized to the movements of the user thru the application using the yaw, pitch, and roll outputs of the IMU sensors to get arm, forearm, head, and mouth orientation.
 Currently one IMU is used on the top of the head using a ball cap,  one on the mouth using a bike/football chin cup strap, and two on a hinged arm brace (one on the upper arm portion, and one on the forearm portion)